-- (d) Each school with postsecondary vocational technical education programs shall develop and implement an admission policy for the postsecondary programs.
-The policy must be approved by the Department prior to implementation. - (e) Each school that admits postgraduate students shall develop and implement an admission policy for the postgraduate openings.
-The policy must be approved by the Department prior to implementation. - (f) In order to provide students and their parents with information on the availability of vocational technical education, a school shall release the names and addresses of grade 8 students to authorized school personnel of a regional vocational school district if the city or town in which the school is located is a member of the regional vocational school district; provided that the school shall give public notice that it releases this information and allows parents and eligible students, as defined by 603 CMR 23.02, a reasonable time after such notice to request that this information not be released without the prior consent of the eligible student or parent.
+(d) Each school with postsecondary vocational technical education programs shall develop and implement an admission policy for the postsecondary programs.
+The policy must be approved by the Department prior to implementation.

+(e) Each school that admits postgraduate students shall develop and implement an admission policy for the postgraduate openings.
+The policy must be approved by the Department prior to implementation.

+(f) In order to provide students and their parents with information on the availability of vocational technical education, a school shall release the names and addresses of grade 7 and grade 8 students no later than October 15 of each year to authorized school personnel of a regional vocational school district if the city or town in which the school is located is a member of the regional vocational school district; provided that the school shall give public notice that it releases this information and allows parents and eligible students, as defined by 603 CMR 23.02, a reasonable time after such notice to request that this information not be released without the prior consent of the eligible student or parent.